lalitcodekr/lalitcodekr/README.md

 ###

-<h3 align="left">👋 My name is Lalit, and I'm a B.Tech Computer Science student.</h3>
+<h3 align="left">👋 🤔 What does it take to build scalable, real-world applications as a student?

+Hi 👋 I'm Lalit — a B.Tech Computer Science student building full-stack and iOS applications with a focus on performance and scalability.</h3>

 ###